XInfoTabS/dataset/README.md

 # Data

-The data is categorized according to language having tables and hypothesis files for each language in seperate folder.

-The data split is as follows:
+Upon downloading the files the ```data``` folder, you would find multiple folders with language codes containing a folder for the language tables (all 2720 of them) and 5 ```.csv``` files containing the translated hypothesis statements, in the below described manner.

 ```
 data/